cbigsby/c-sharp/unity/3.4/README.md

 5. The code uses the pre-compiler flag UNITY_IOS to distinguish between other platforms.
 6. Target iOS version 4.0 and above.

-##### Android (requires Android development environment to be set)
-Follow the 3 steps listed under Common Steps for Running the Demo App on Mac
+##### Android (requires Android development environment to be set, follow the 3 steps listed under Common Steps for Running the Demo App on Mac)

 1. In the dialog the opens select Android under the platform and click "Switch Platform".
 2. Click "Build and Run".
 This button may be disabled or you may get an error that no devices are found.
 To resolve this please ensure that the android emulator is running.
 3. This will run the PubNub example in the Android emulator.